 Since the unbanning of voice over internet protocol (VOIP) in 2004 (Viva la Revolución!), it has grown from geeky pursuit to mainstream sensation; dodgy calls to carrier-class service.
-Recently, cheap, copious bandwidth further boosted VOIP, including cloud PBX offerings.
+Recently, cheap, copious bandwidth further boosted VOIP, including cloud and hosted PBX solutions.

 But not all VOIP providers are equal, and sometimes the telecommunications link to the local ADSL exchange requires an experienced hand to overcome issues.
 So what should a VOIP provider be and do for you to be assured of a great voice service?

 Early adopters of VOIP (early 2000s), typically ICT companies, were savvy enough to connect to a hosted IP platform and run their VOIP themselves.
 But with the mainstream acceptance of cloud PBX services, today’s providers have to provide a fully managed service.

 Ask whether your provider will handle installation and management of the entire service – from customer premises equipment (your router) through to the hosted PBX solution.
 This will include a site analysis, prolonged soak test, procurement of dedicated IP Connect capacity from the local exchange, upgrading of the access line to Diginet or a wireless link if necessary, quality-of-service monitoring, and redundancy (backup) strategies.

 IP lines are quite accessible due to their openness, but to avoid your SIP accounts being used for someone else’s high-value phone calls, defences can be erected on the customer’s as well as the provider’s side.